openvinotoolkit/training_extensions/misc/pytorch_toolkit/chest_xray_screening_federated_gcn/README.md

 ### Run Tests

 Necessary unit tests have been provided in the tests directory.
-The sample/toy dataset to be used in the tests can also be downloaded from [here](http://kliv.iitkgp.ac.in/projects/miriad/sample_data/bmi34/phase1/phase1.zip) and [here](http://kliv.iitkgp.ac.in/projects/miriad/sample_data/bmi34/phase2/phase2.zip).
+The sample/toy dataset to be used in the tests can also be downloaded from [here](http://kliv.iitkgp.ac.in/projects/miriad/sample_data/bmi8/data_samples.zip)

 ## Acknowledgement